wkh237/react-native-fetch-blob/README.md

 **Use Specific File Path**

 If you prefer a specific path rather than random generated one, you can use `path` option.
-We've added a [getSystemDirs](#user-content-getsysdirs) API in v0.5.0 that lists several common used directories.
+We've added a constant [dirs](#user-content-dirs) in v0.5.0 that contains several common used directories.

 ```js
 let dirs = RNFetchBlob.fs.dirs